 Avoidance of anything that could cause recollections of the trauma (e.g., thoughts, feelings, conversations, activities, places, people).

-Hyperarousal symptoms are usually constant, instead of being triggered by things that remind one of the traumatic event.
+Hyperarousal symptoms are usually constant, rather than triggered by things that remind one of the traumatic event.
 They can make the person feel stressed and angry.
 These symptoms may make it hard to do daily tasks, such as sleeping, eating, or concentrating.
-It’s natural to have some of these symptoms after a dangerous event.
+It's natural to have some of these symptoms after a dangerous event.

-No single laboratory test or series of tests are available to detect acute stress disorder.
-Your health care professional may refer you to a mental health provider, who will make the diagnosis from your history of symptoms, current signs and symptoms.
+There are no single laboratory tests or series of tests to detect an acute stress disorder.
+Your doctor can refer you to a mental health provider who will diagnose you based on your medical history, current signs and symptoms.

-Acute stress disorder may become long-term PTSD if not treated.
+An acute stress disorder can become a long-term PTSD if not treated.

 Cognitive-behavioral therapy (CBT)

-Cognitive-behavioral therapy (CBT) has been shown to have positive results.
-Research shows that those who suffer from acute stress disorder who get CBT soon after going through a trauma are less likely to get PTSD symptoms later.
+Cognitive-behavioral therapy (CBT) has been shown to have positive results in ASD patients.
+Research shows that those who suffer from acute stress disorder who receive CBT shortly after trauma are less likely to develop PTSD symptoms later on.
 A mental health care provider trained in treatment for trauma can determine the best treatment plan.

-Antidepressant anti-anxiety medications have been effective in reducing the symptoms of ASD.
-Be aware that each individual who suffers from ASD may exhibit different symptoms, which then would determine the appropriate medication.
+Antidepressant anti-anxiety drugs have been effective in reducing the symptoms of ASD.
+Be aware that each person suffering from ASD may have different symptoms that would determine the appropriate medication.

 How to Help

-A trauma survivor may have difficulty talking about their experience because it is too painful, therefore be patient and understanding if he or she does not want to talk about this issue.
-Educate yourself about ASD or PTSD to gain an understanding of your family member or friend’s behavior.
-Begin to observe what triggers flashbacks and startled reactions and attempt to minimize the triggers in the home that you have control of.
-Remember, being supportive and understanding can make a big difference.
-Urge your friend or loved one to seek help.
+A trauma survivor may have difficulty talking about his or her experience because it is too painful.
+Therefore, be patient and understanding if he or she does not want to talk about this topic.
+Educate yourself about ASD or PTSD to gain an understanding of the behavior of your family member or friend.
+Observe what triggers flashbacks and frightened reactions and try to minimize the triggers within your control.

-CHI Health Psychiatric Associates, with offices in Omaha and surrounding areas, has highly-trained mental health providers who can address the needs of those who suffer from acute stress disorder.
-If you think you or a loved one may be suffering from acute stress disorder, call (402) 717-HOPE.
+CHI Health Psychiatric Associates, with offices in Omaha and the surrounding area, has well-trained mental health providers who can address the needs of those suffering from acute stress disorder.
+If you think you or someone close is suffering from acute stress disorder, call (402) 717-HOPE.